tjeaster81/Mismo-Messaging-System/README.md

 The default is 30 seconds.

 First, a call on DNS obtains the MX record for the receiver's domain.
 If multiple MX hosts are provided by DNS, a connection will be attempted to each in *ascending* order of MX weight.

+*Note*:  to save on network bandwidth, and to maximize the performance benefits, we run a caching-only instance of BIND9 on each qProcessor host.
+Using the BIND9 configuration provided in the Mismo repository, the service will listen only on the loopback interface (127.0.0.1), accept queries only from 127.0.0.0/8, and cache up to 4 GB of DNS responses.
+This is one of the reasons that we recommend more robust hardware for the qProcessors over the SMTP Engines.

 # Installation